 We must have a certain amount of faith and trust in our teenager.
 We have spent many years’ teaching them the correct values and beliefs and must know that a positive foundation has been in place all along.

-Keeping the communication open and being non-reactive will enable your teenager to come to you and share the good and the bad.
+Keeping the communication open and being non-reactive will enable your teenager to come to you and share both the good and the bad.
 We tend to avoid situations when we feel judged or criticized; therefore, allowing your teenager to speak and share their feelings is of the utmost importance especially at this time.
 Learning to monitor our own reactivity and anxiety can really help in listening to our teen.
-Be sure to let them know you are available at any time over the weekend.
+Be sure to let them know you are available at any time during their weekend away.

 At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ, we have a team of licensed professionals available day, evening and weekend hours who work with individuals, adolescents, children, families and couples.
 Visit us on FB, or www.hellenictherapy.com, 908-322-0122.